New treatment for type 2 diabetes helps over 2 million patients

 Diabetes is a group of diseases in which blood glucose is too high for a prolonged period of time.
 Type 2 diabetes, sometimes referred to as ‘adult-onset diabetes’, is characterised by high levels of blood glucose, insulin resistance and insufficient insulin, and is often associated with being overweight.
 The condition affects over 450 million people globally and can cause major complications in the eyes, kidneys, nerves, heart and blood vessels.
 In consequence, diabetes accounts for up to 10% of healthcare costs in western society.

 Current treatments for diabetes have limitations of effectiveness and some have side effects such as weight gain or nausea.
 New treatments are therefore necessary to tackle this lifelong condition.

-Based on his specialist experience, Professor Bailey was selected as principal investigator for the design of trials to assess the efficiency, safety profile and pharmacodynamics properties of dapagliflozin.
+Based on his specialist experience, Professor Bailey was selected as principal investigator for the design of trials to assess the efficiency, safety profile and pharmacodynamic properties of dapagliflozin.
 During this project, he collaborated with a range of institutions in Brazil, the USA and Canada.

 Development of new drugs requires critical evaluation in patients in so-called ‘Phase III Trials’.
 These trials need to establish drug safety, determine the therapeutic profile and demonstrate that the drug complies with rigorous standards of medicines regulation.

 Professor Bailey’s role was fundamental to the design, conduct, analysis and communication of these pivotal clinical trials.
 These trials were randomised, double blinded and collectively involved over 1,000 patients.

 Subsequent clinical studies exploring the mode of action and clinical opportunities for use of dapagliflozin as a glucose-lowering therapy for type 2 diabetes have also been undertaken.